orfeio/orfeio/git.md

 [GitHub](https://github.com) is a web-based hosting service for Git-managed projects, enabling collaboration on both public and private repositories.

 For the purpose of [Initial Setup](#initial-setup), this guide assumes development work will be done locally, sent to GitHub, and pulled onto an HPC environment.

-Once initial setup is complete, the distributed nature of Git allows for reordering this workflow.
-Samples are provided in the [Usage section](#usage).
+Once setup is complete, the distributed nature of Git allows for reordering this workflow using the commands and notes provided in the [Usage section](#usage).

 ## Prerequisites